 What is an SEO Audit?
-Essential Guide for 2021
+Essential Guide

 That’s exactly what you’ll learn in this guide.

 We’ll explain the basics of SEO auditing, including:

 - What is an SEO Audit?